 Although it is not absolutely necessary to read music to be a member of the choir, it greatly assists in the rehearsal and preparation process.

-The Parish Choir rehearses on Wednesday evenings from 7:00 – 9:00 p.m. in the choir loft from mid-September through Pentecost Sunday.
+The Parish Choir rehearses on Thursday evenings from 6:30 – 8:30 p.m. in the choir loft from mid-September through May.
 The Choir regularly serves at the Sunday 10:00 a.m.
 Liturgy.

 The Parish Choir also ministers during the great feasts of Christmas along with Holy Week and Easter.

 For more information, please contact Bob McMurray, Director of Music Ministry at firstname.lastname@example.org or 440-331-4255 Ext.
 201.